What We Do

 A novel mouse model reveals essential roles for deregulated c-Myc in the initiation, progression, maintenance, and recurrence of pancreatic ductal adenocarcinoma [Abstract].
 See also related article from 2014 on cancer cell dormancy in novel mouse models for reversible pancreatic cancer: a lingering challenge in the development of targeted therapies [Abstract].

 The transcription factor Stat5 regulates the PI3-kinase/Akt1 pathway during mammary gland development and tumorigenesis [Abstract].
-See also related article on novel transcripts from a distinct promoter that encode the full-length AKT1 in human breast cancer cells [Abstract].
+See also related article on novel transcripts from a distinct promoter that encodes the full-length AKT1 in human breast cancer cells [Abstract].

 JAK1 conditional knockout, this member of the Janus kinase family seems to control the majority of STAT proteins that are active in the mammary gland, in particular STAT3, which is required for normal mammary gland remodeling [Abstract]